etnt/eopenid/README.md

     wf:session(eopenid_dict, Dict2),
     wf:redirect(Url)

-The above will perform DISCOVER, ASSOCIATE and return the Url to be used for CHECKID_SETUP.
-Note that an associate request is now only made the first time eopenid see a new Provider.
-The Nitrogen framework will send a redirect to the client, who will login to its Provider and (again) being redirectd, this time to the *return_to* address.
+The above will perform DISCOVER, ASSOCIATE, CHECKID_SETUP and return the Url to be used for redirecting the client.
+Note that an associate request only is made the first time eopenid see a new Provider (the Association is cached the very first time).
+The Nitrogen framework will in this example send a redirect to the client, who will login to its Provider and (again) will be redirected, this time to the *return_to* address.

 At the *return_to* address we have the following code which verifies the signed keys that the Provider sent along with the